 Our Covid-19 vaccination table includes updated information on the immunization strategies selected EMs are pursuing and the challenges they face.

-Below are some of this week's key developments.
+Below are some of the latest developments.
 Please do not hesitate to contact us if you want to discuss any of the countries mentioned in more detail.

 Click on 'View PDF' to see the table.